 The objective of the Criminal Justice degree program is to provide students with the knowledge and skills to enter the workforce and advance as professionals at the various stages of the criminal justice field.
 Required coursework builds a foundation and broad base of skills in advanced criminal justice theory and crime, the practice of law enforcement and the U.S. judicial system, which includes adult and juvenile corrections.
-Elective courses are available in law, homeland security and computer forensic investigations.

-- Explain the various causes of crime using criminal justice theories, practices and processes to a multicultural population Compare and contrast historical and contemporary police functions, issues, and responses to crime - Describe the nature and function of corrections, its services, practices, and institutions - Analyze relevant criminal law and procedures as they relate to the administration of justice - Differentiate between adult and juvenile procedures throughout the criminal justice system - Apply the concepts of professionalism, ethical behavior, and social responsibility to make decisions as a criminal justice professional - Evaluate the three components of the criminal justice system
+- Explain the various causes of crime using criminal justice theories, practices and processes to a multicultural population Compare and contrast historical and contemporary police functions, issues, and responses to crime - Describe the nature and function of corrections, its services, practices, and institutions - Analyze relevant criminal law and procedures as they relate to the administration of justice - Differentiate between adult and juvenile procedures throughout the criminal justice system - Apply the concepts of professionalism, ethical behavior, and social responsibility to make decisions as a criminal justice professional

+• Evaluate the three components of the criminal justice system